-Group Revenue for FY22 increased on the prior year reflecting sustained residential renovation activities and refurbishment led commercial growth in Australia and sales momentum in the UK business, partly offset by lower sales performance in New Zealand and China due to ongoing COVID restrictions.
-The Group's Normalised2 EBIT improved by 9.3% year on year due to improved revenue and focused approach on operational, particularly supply chain, and cost discipline during FY22.
-During FY22 the Group introduced a new ERP/CRM system in Australia & New Zealand to mitigate old and legacy systems.
+Group Revenue for FY22 increased on the prior year reflecting sustained residential renovation activities and refurbishment led commercial growth in Australia and sales momentum in the UK business, partly offset by lower sales performance in New Zealand and China due to ongoing COVID-19 restrictions.
+The Group's Normalised2 EBIT improved by 9.3 per cent year on year due to improved revenue and focused approach on operations, particularly supply chain, and cost discipline during FY22.
+During FY22 the Group introduced a new ERP/CRM system in Australia and New Zealand to mitigate old and legacy systems.
 The company continued to progress on core priority areas of the Group Strategy.

 The Group is in a strong financial position.
 While the R&R segment in Residential/Commercial is expected to decline from historical highs, it is expected to remain above the long-term average.
 We expect continued momentum in residential detached completions and Commercial new builds showing early signs of recovery.
-The earnings performance for FY22 enabled the Board to pay an increased full year fully franked dividend of 15 cents per share for FY22 representing a dividend payout ratio of reported profit of 113% and normalised profit of 84% which is in line with the Company's dividend policy.
+The earnings performance for FY22 enabled the Board to pay an increased full year fully franked dividend of 15 cents per share for FY22 representing a dividend pay-out ratio of reported profit of 113 per cent and normalised profit of 84 per cent which is in line with the Company's dividend policy.